AhmedMaherSec/overthewire-bandit-writeups/README.md

 ## Overview
 This repository documents my journey through the **Bandit Wargame (OverTheWire)**.

-The goal was to solve challenges using Linux and system understanding — focusing on how data is hidden and retrieved in real environments.
+The goal was to solve challenges focused on Linux, SSH, Git, and basic system security concepts — focusing on how data is hidden and retrieved in real environments.

 [OverTheWire Bandit](https://overthewire.org/wargames/bandit/)
 ---